top of page

 • People who are deaf

 We offer practical support throughout the process.
-We attend meetings alongside our clients and advocate for their needs to be met as well as those of their children, perhaps by making sure they have access to social care.
+We attend meetings alongside our clients and advocate for their needs to be met.

 An Advocate Can: